Rolando Cruz case: Trial and acquittal of the investigators

+Chicago police investigator Paul Heinlein testified that Cruz had confessed to being an accomplice in the murder.
+Heinlein said he was at a party when a waitress summoned him and two other officers to a bar because Cruz was talking about the case.
+Heinlein said Cruz was crying and told him that he hadn't hurt the girl, but that "white boy" had done "those things" (Brian Dugan is white).
+Heinlein's testimony was similar to that of a fellow inmate and an acquaintance of Cruz, both of whom testified that Cruz had confessed to being involved in the murder, but not to being the actual murderer.

+According to Heinlein, Cruz said he had been part of a team of burglars that broke into the home and that they had found the girl hiding in a corner upstairs.
+He said "white boy" had raped her in the bedroom, hit her with a baseball bat, wrapped her in a sheet, and kicked her down the stairs.

+As for how he was able to give a detailed description of the crime scene, Cruz claimed that he had learned the details from the detectives themselves, whom he said had discussed the case in his presence.

 According to the Chicago Tribune in 2007, the case against the DuPage law enforcement officials established a legal benchmark in getting to trial, as it is highly unusual for prosecutors to be prosecuted for their actions in office.
 Since 1966, there had been 381 homicide convictions in the United States reversed on the grounds that prosecutors knowingly used false evidence or withheld evidence suggesting innocence.
 Of these, 46 were tried in Illinois, which had the second-highest total and twice as many as the state that ranked third.
 Only two of those cases resulted in later indictments of prosecutors, and both were dismissed before trial.

+Aftermath

-In 2000, Cruz, Hernandez, and Buckley received a settlement from DuPage County for their wrongful convictions.
+In 2000, Cruz, Hernandez, and Buckley received a settlement from DuPage County for their imprisonment.
 In 2002, Cruz was fully pardoned by Governor George Ryan.

 In November 2005, Dugan was indicted for the Nicarico murder.
 On July 28, 2009, 52-year-old Dugan pleaded guilty.
 His 1985 confession was made public for the first time on October 14.

 On October 7, 2009, the jury determined Dugan was eligible for the death penalty, which under state law required that he qualify by at least one of four conditions: that the victim was younger than 12, the crime was exceptionally brutal and heinous, a previous conviction for at least one other murder, or that the crime was committed during the course of another felony.
 He qualified on all four counts.

 The public outcry from the Cruz case resulted in Governor George Ryan declaring a moratorium on the death penalty in Illinois, asserting that the system was "fraught with error."

 On March 9, 2011, Illinois Governor Pat Quinn signed legislation abolishing the death penalty in Illinois, making it law.